-Have you been worried about loosing weight recently?
+Have you ever worried about loosing weight?
 If yes, then you are not alone.

-Weight is such a constant worry that almost half of the US population is trying to loose weight at a given time, data from Centers for Disease Control and Prevention (CDC) suggest.
+Weight is such a constant worry that almost half of the US population is trying to loose weight at a given time, according to data from Centers for Disease Control and Prevention (CDC).

-By definition, obesity is body-mass index (BMI) above 30.
-BMI is calculated as weight in kilogram divided by the square of height in meters.
+By definition, obesity is defined as body-mass index (BMI) above 30.
+BMI is calculated as weight (in kg) divided by square of height (in meters).

 Another group, with BMI between 25 and 30 falls under the category of overweight.
 That’s slightly above the healthy range of 18 to 25.